About the Journal of Mass Violence Research

 Rationale: JMVR aims to respect all authors’ time and efforts by strictly adhering to the 45-day submission to initial decision expectation.
 We do not believe that decisions, review processes, and publications should take years.
 Instead, we hope to publish articles online upon acceptance (along with the summary infographic or video), and we believe this expedited process will create a respectful culture of communication between authors and editors while also producing research that reflects the urgency of the issues at hand and the authors’ dedication.

-The Journal of Mass Violence Research is grateful for the support of the Department of Criminology, Law, and Society at Saint Vincent College for their generous sponsorship donation.
+The Journal of Mass Violence Research is grateful for the support of the Department of Criminal Justice at the State University of New York at Oswego for their generous sponsorship donation.
 Their contribution helps support the journal’s CrossRef membership that allows us to assign DOI numbers to all articles for increased visibility for our authors.

 Interested in sponsoring JMVR?
 Please feel free to contact us!